Xenon-2/Futaba-Multiprotocol/README.md

 # Futaba-Multiprotocol
 Serial Multiprotocol interface for Futaba or every transmitter with PPM interface ( via trainer port ).

-**Goal:** Give to all Futaba radios and more in general to all PPM capable radios, the possibility to use the multiprotocol module.
+**Goal:** Give to all Futaba radios and more in general to all PPM capable radios, the possibility to use the multiprotocol module iRangeX IRX4 Plus.<br />

 **Adavantages:** <br />
 1: Use your own trusted transmitter.<br />